 - Cooking.
 Not every man is into crafts, but who doesn’t like to eat?
 Pamper him by cooking his favorite meal or making him a special treat, like homemade chocolates.

-The most important thing about any handmade gift is that it’s something you made specifically for him.
+The most important thing about any handmade present is that it’s a unique gift you made specifically for him.
 Don’t just pick a project from a gift idea list at random.
-Choose a pattern and theme that will fit his particular tastes.
+Choose a pattern and theme that suits his particular interests.
 For instance, if he’s a history buff, make him a gift in the style of his favorite historical period.
-Or if he’s a sports fan, design a gift based on his favorite sport.
+Or if he’s a sports fan, design a gift based on his favorite sport or team.

 3. A Great Read

 Another way to show your guy you get him is to give him a book that reflects his interests.
-Choose one that’s appropriate for the specific type of guy you’re dating:
+With literally millions to choose from on Amazon, you can surely find one that’s right for the man you’re dating, no matter what type of guy he is.

 - The Sci-Fi Nerd.
 Ted Chiang’s “Exhalation Stories” earns recommendations from Esquire magazine and Barack Obama.
 Both agree it’s the kind of work that makes you think deeply about the world and what it means to be human.